AbsoluteRivers/Farm-Game-DevLog/devlog.md

 ## Day 8 (6/4/2025)

 ### Progress
-  - Continue with learning UI integration
+  - Continue with learning UI integration *(actually restarted from start of UI learning)* *Error: margins don't autoset at the button region so button texture is not visible* *Fix: forgot to set custom minumum size x and y of button*